margaretmf/margaretmf.github.io/creativewriting.md

 ## Cowardice ##
 Not being able to own up to mistakes.
 Too weak to own up to iniquity.
-A fraud, not wanting accept rebukes, admonishment.
+A fraud, not wanting accept to rebukes, admonishment.
 Too wimpy, pathetic to accept the penalty, the repercussion.
 Spineless morally, unable to speak up, or accept what's going on.
 A deserter of what's right, leaving others in harm's way, and unable to accept the criminal recount.